microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Further steps to pin visualization on the dashboard.](media/Pin-Images.png)

-31. **Select** Existing dashboard radio button and select the Engagement Accelerators Dashboard.
+31. **Select** Existing dashboard radio button and select the 'Engagement Accelerators' dashboard.
 32. **Click** on Pin.
 33. The image will be pinned and visible on the dashboard.
 34. Similarly, more images can be pinned to this dashboard by repeating this process.